-Internal communication is an area that’s often overlooked by many companies, but it is fundamental to the success of any evolving business.
+Internal communication is an area often overlooked by many companies, but it is fundamental to the success of any evolving business.
 In an ideal world, your employees should feel passionate and empowered by your brand and vision.
 In fact, employees should be advocates and pioneers for your brand story.

 However, with never-ending to-do lists and personal and team goals to work towards, it’s sometimes difficult to focus on business-wide goals too.